-- By having unprotected sex with an infected partner.
-The virus can enter the body through the lining of the vagina, vulva, penis, rectum, or mouth during sex.
+- By having unprotected sex with an infected partner; the virus can enter the body through the lining of the vagina, vulva, penis, rectum, or mouth during sex.
 Having a sexually transmitted disease (STD) such as syphilis, genital herpes, chlamydia, gonorrhea, or bacterial vaginosis appears to make people more susceptible to and at higher risk for acquiring HIV infection during sex with infected partners.

 - By sharing needles or syringes (such as with intravenous injection drug abuse), which can be contaminated with very small quantities of blood from someone infected with the virus.

-- In the U.S. today, because of screening blood for transfusion and heat-treating techniques and other treatments of blood derivatives, the risk of getting HIV from transfusions is extremely small.
-However, before donated blood was screened for evidence of HIV infection, and before treatments were introduced to destroy HIV in some blood products, such as factor 8 and albumin, HIV was transmitted through transfusion of contaminated blood or blood components.
+- Through contact with infected blood; in the U.S. today, because of screening blood for transfusion and heat-treating techniques and other treatments of blood derivatives, the risk of getting HIV from transfusions is extremely small.
+However, before donated blood was screened for evidence of HIV infection and before treatments were introduced to destroy HIV in some blood products, such as factor VIII and albumin, HIV was transmitted through transfusion of contaminated blood or blood components.
 In areas of the world where donated blood is not routinely screened or treated for HIV, there is still risk of contracting the disease through this mode of transmission.

-HIV status may be shared with health care providers who have a "need to know" in order to treat an individual.
+HIV status may be shared with healthcare providers who have a "need to know" in order to treat an individual.
 Also, in order to determine the incidence of HIV and to provide appropriate prevention and care services, all new cases of HIV are reported to state and local health departments.
 As of April 2008, data from all 50 states, the District of Columbia, and 5 dependent areas (American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands) are collected using a confidential name-based reporting system.